Ready to explore River Park Off Leash Dog Park? Here's everything you need to know before you go!

 This trail hasn't been captured yet.
 Be the first to share your adventure!Trail description

 River Park Off Leash Dog Park offers an exceptional outdoor experience where dogs can roam freely across 14 kilometers of diverse terrain while their owners enjoy some of the most accessible wilderness hiking in the Calgary area.
-This expansive park combines the freedom of off-leash exploration with well-maintained trails that showcase Alberta's natural beauty, creating an ideal destination for both serious hikers and dog owners seeking adventure beyond typical urban parks.
+Located in Calgary's southwest on the ridge above Sandy Beach, this expansive park combines the freedom of off-leash exploration with well-maintained trails that showcase Alberta's natural beauty along the Bow River, creating an ideal destination for both serious hikers and dog owners seeking adventure beyond typical urban parks.

 What makes this location special is how seamlessly it integrates genuine hiking opportunities with off-leash dog recreation.
 Rather than choosing between a good hike and giving your dog proper exercise, you get both in a setting that feels authentically wild despite its accessibility.
 The 50-meter elevation gain spread across the trail system provides enough variety to keep things interesting without creating challenging climbs that might tire out shorter-legged companions.